We all want to earn more money at work.

 #2.
 You don’t get the raise

-If you get the raise, thank your manager and then tell them you would like a follow up meeting in a few months to discuss your performance to make sure you are performing as expected.
+If you get the raise, thank your manager and then tell them you would like to follow up in a few months to discuss your performance to make sure you are performing as expected.

 At that follow up meeting, you can discuss more job responsibilities going forward and earning a raise next year.

-Then leave the meeting and celebrate.
-You put in the hard work and earned the larger promotion you requested.
+Then celebrate.
+You put in the hard work and earned the larger pay you requested.

 If you didn’t get the raise, don’t lose hope.